The History of the Parish of Rochdale

 vessels to remain at the hall.

-of 4,000 acres and 80 houses, which he entailed to the Whitewall branch.
-He left the Starring estate to Charles Holt on the
+died seised of a vast estate of 4,000 acres and 80 houses, which he entailed to the Whitewall branch.
+He left the

-condition that he marry Robert's daughter Mary, effectively uniting the family's main lines.
+Starring estate to Charles Holt on the condition that he marry Robert's daughter Mary, effectively uniting the family's

-- Sir Thomas Holt of Grizzlehurst was charged by Sir John Byron with
+was charged by Sir John Byron with

 retaining manorial rentals for twenty years.